ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-29-HorizonMapping.md

 ## Adding Soft Shadows

-Components we have seen so far are sufficient for us to proceed to implement the shader.
-We can now write a shader in which sample one texel from the horizon map and one from the cubemap, combine them together to produce a proper $\sin \alpha$, compare it with $l_z$(it is the sine of the angle made by $l$, since $l$ has a unit-length), and decide whether the pixel is in a shadow.
-Below is a brick texture with the horizon mapping applied.
+The components we have seen so far are sufficient for us to proceed to implementing a shader.
+We can now write a shader in which it samples one texel from the horizon map and one from the cubemap, combines them together to produce a proper $\sin \alpha$, and compares it with $l_z$(it is the sine of the angle made by $l$, since $l$ has a unit-length), and decides whether the pixel is in a shadow.
+Below is a brick texture with horizon mapping applied.

 ![eta100](../../Images/2023-04-29-HorizonMapping/eta100.png){: width="500"}{: .align-center} $\eta = 100$
 {: .text-center}

-The bumps are shadowing to itself, but the shadow boundary is too sharp.
-Light sources in the real world, including the Sun, have some amount of volume and produces soft gradients on edges of shadows.
+The bumps are shadowing itself, but the shadow boundary is too sharp.
+Light sources in the real world, including the Sun, have some amount of volume and produces soft gradients on the edges of shadows.
 Considering this nature,  just one subtle adjustment could yield an even better result.
 Instead of the binary classification of if a pixel is in a shadow or not, add a smooth transition function so that the shadowing zone shifts gradually.
 The transition function looks like this;

 $F = \eta(l_z - \sin \alpha) + 1$